Jaws child star shares huge amount he still earns from movie 50 years on

 “There was a 14-year-old girl crying because her parents drove her five hours down from Chicago and she was so moved to see me.
 I’m in the movie for one minute!”

-The 62-year-old said the enduring love has given him a sense of purpose.
+The 62-year-old said the enduring love has given him a sense of purpose, and a documentary about his story is currently in the works.

-“You get a little high off of that too, so yeah you make some good money, and you make some people really happy, so why not?”
+“You get a little high off of that,” he said.
+“You make some good money, and you make some people really happy, so why not?”

 Jaws is currently in cinemas again for a 50th-anniversary re-release.